NetApp/FSx-ONTAP-monitoring/CloudWatch-Dashboard-FSx/README.md

 This ARN is required for certain functionalities, such as snapmirror metrics collection.
 If not provided, some features may not operate correctly.
 This secret should contain key-value pairs as described in Prerequisites section above.
 9. SNS Topic ARN for CloudWatch alarms - Optional - The ARN of the SNS topic to which CloudWatch alarms will be sent.
 If not provided, alarms will not be notified to any SNS topic.
+10. Send usage data to NetApp - A boolean flag indicating whether you agree to send anonymous usage data to NetApp.
+This data helps us improve our solutions.
+No personal or sensitive information is collected.

 ## Alarms Configuration
 The Lambda function is responsible for creating alarms based on the thresholds set via environment variables.
 These environment variables can be set from the AWS console, under the Configuration tab of the dashboard Lambda function.
 You can find the specific Lambda function by its name “FSxNDashboard-<CloudFormation-Stack-Name>.